icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 Sometimes, the images were originally in the public domain, but are not noted as so.
 (For example, see ["Contending with Airframe Icing"]({filename}../porter%20perkins%20flight%20safety.md#perkins-2002).)

-In this series I will use the Creative Commons [BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This series uses the Creative Commons
+[BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-This allows reuse (the SA part, see the license for details.)
+This allows reuse (the SA or "Share Alike" part, see the license for details.)

 The use of online, public domain [resources]({filename}resources.md) is prioritized.
-Some selected copyrighted, non-free resources are also noted, where I have not been able to find adequate public domain substitutes.
+Some selected copyrighted, non-free resources are also noted, where I have not found adequate public domain substitutes.

 ### Online resource

 The Basics is an online resource.
-This allows wide access, at low to no-cost.
+This allows wide access, at low- to no-cost.
 This also allows the use of search engines.

 Online resources can be readily updated to correct errors,